Embassy of India, Paramaribo, Suriname

 USD 2.7 Million

 The proposal for the project "Setting up a Vriddh Ashram—Nursing Home cum Day Care Center for Senior Citizens" is currently under active consideration.
-This 2.7 million Indian grant project, once implemented, will benefit the senior citizens of the country by providing them with essential services and support.
+These 2.7 million Indian grant projects, once implemented, will benefit the senior citizens of the country by providing them with essential services and support.
+Under finalization.

 Cash assistance